Punjabis, Jats physically strong but have less brains: Tripura CM Biplab Deb | Politics

 Punjabis, Jats physically strong but have less brains: Tripura CM Biplab Deb

-Tripura Chief Minister Biplab Deb has courted controversy by saying Punjabis and Jats are physically strong but less brainy while Bengalis are known as very intelligent.
-Every community in India is known with a certain type and character, the BJP leader said while addressing a programme at Agartala Press Club on Sunday.
+Tripura Chief Minister Biplab Deb has stirred yet another controversy by saying Punjabis and Jats are physically strong but less brainy while Bengalis are known to be very intelligent.
+Every community in India is known for its certain type and character, the BJP leader said while addressing a program at the Agartala Press Club on Sunday.

+The Congress has termed chief minister's remarks "shameful and unfortunate".
+A video clip of Deb's statement has gone viral on social media.

 ALSO READ